Urban Cowboy: Plot

-Bud, unable to work while wearing an arm cast, wants to compete in Gilley's upcoming mechanical bull riding rodeo contest for the $5,000 prize.
-While Bud is training with his uncle, a former rodeo champion, Sissy stops by the mobile home to collect her belongings.
-While there, she cleans and leaves Bud a note saying she hopes they can get back together.
-Pam arrives as Sissy is leaving.
-She finds Sissy's note and throws it away.
-Bud arrives and thinks Pam did the cleaning.
-Sissy returns to Wes's trailer and catches him with Marshalene, who works at Gilley's.
-After Marshalene leaves, an angry Sissy throws a cigarette carton at him.
-Wes slaps Sissy and forces her to fix him a meal.
+Unable to work while his arm is in a cast, Bud decides to compete in Gilley's upcoming mechanical bull-riding contest for the $5,000 prize.
+While Bud trains with his uncle, a former rodeo champion, Sissy stops by the mobile home to collect her belongings.
+While there, she cleans and leaves Bud a note saying she hopes they can reconcile.
+Pam finds the note and throws it away, while Bud later assumes that Pam did the cleaning.
+Meanwhile, Sissy catches Wes in bed with Marshalene, who works at Gilley's.
+When Sissy reacts angrily, Wes slaps her.

-Bob urges Bud to reconcile with Sissy, citing how he nearly ruined his own marriage.
-Soon after, Bob is killed in a refinery explosion, devastating Bud.
-At the funeral, Sissy tells Bud that Wes was fired from Gilley's, and they are leaving for Mexico after Wes wins the contest.
+Bob urges Bud to reconcile with Sissy, citing how excessive pride once nearly ruined his own marriage.
+Soon after, Bob is killed by a refinery explosion, devastating Bud.
+Sissy arrives at the funeral, where she tells Bud that Wes was fired from Gilley's and that they plan to leave for Mexico after Wes wins the contest.
+A despondent Bud plans to skip the contest, but his Aunt Corene insists that Bob would have wanted him to compete.

-Bud plans to skip the contest but changes his mind after his Aunt Corene insists that Bob would want him to compete.
-Bud out-scores Wes to win, but he is disappointed that Sissy is not there to see his victory.
-Pam realizes that Bud still loves Sissy and admits that it was Sissy who cleaned the mobile home and left him a note.
-Pam urges Bud to reconcile with Sissy before it is too late.
-As Sissy waits in her car, Wes sneaks into Gilley's main office armed with a pistol to steal the prize money.
-Bud finds Sissy in the parking lot and says that he loves her and apologizes for being stubborn and hitting her.
-After they reunite, Bud sees Sissy's bruised face.
-Furious, he goes after Wes.
-A fight ensues outside the bar.
-Wes drops his gun, and the stolen money falls from his jacket.
-Wes is apprehended while Sissy swears she knew nothing about Wes robbing the bar.
-She and Bud go home together.
+Bud participates in the contest and narrowly beats Wes to win, but is disappointed that Sissy is not there to see him on the winner's podium.
+Realizing that Bud still loves Sissy, Pam tells him about Sissy's note and urges him to reconcile with her.
+Not wanting to move to Mexico, Sissy attempts to leave Wes at his trailer, but he strikes her in the face and forces her to accompany him.
+Before departing in Sissy's car, Wes sneaks into Gilley's main office armed with a pistol to steal the prize money.

+Bud finds Sissy in the parking lot, tells her that he loves her, and apologizes for hitting her earlier.
+When Bud sees Sissy's bruised face, he runs to the bar's entrance and attacks Wes, causing his gun and the stolen money to fall from his jacket.
+After a bloodied Wes is apprehended by bystanders, Bud and Sissy reconcile and kiss inside Bud's truck.